-- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - Identify any proposed clearing of vegetation in any regional ecosystems that is an area of essential habitat.
-See Part 1 'Vegetation Management mapping' for further information on and access to vegetation management maps and data. - 3.
-Demonstrate how no clearing will occur in any areas of essential habitat.
+- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
+Identify all of the regional ecosystems for the proposed clearing area.
+See Part 1 'Vegetation Management mapping' for further information on and access to vegetation management maps and data.